College Basketball Preseason Top 25

 - Who do they add: Schnider Herard, Jalen Smith, Aaron Wiggins, Eric Ayala

-- Projected starting lineup: Anthony Cowan*, Darryl Morsell, Kevin Huerter*, Schnider Herard, Bruno Fernando*
+- Projected starting lineup: Anthony Cowan, Darryl Morsell, Kevin Huerter*, Jalen Smith, Bruno Fernando*

 Losing Justin Jackson was a major blow, but there are some pieces for Mark Turgeon to work with here.
 Cowan and Huerter could be all-Big Ten players as juniors, Morsell and Fernando had promising freshman years and Turgeon does bring in four solid pieces.
 They’ve got a chance in a weak Big Ten.